 How has the Ukrainian Christmas food evolved in the UK?

 Over time, as with any cuisine, there has been a blending of traditions.
-Some families might incorporate British ingredients into Ukrainian dishes or serve traditional Ukrainian and British dishes side side.
+Some families might incorporate British ingredients into Ukrainian dishes or serve traditional Ukrainian and British dishes side by side.

 Why is Kutia so significant in the Ukrainian Christmas meal?